sensu/sensu-docs-legacy/source/docs/0.23/checks.md

 Sensu client system (i.e. installed in a system [`$PATH` directory][9]).

-_NOTE: By default, the Sensu installer packages will modify the system `$PATH` for the `sensu` user to include `/etc/sensu/plugins`.
+_NOTE: By default, the Sensu installer packages will modify the system `$PATH` for the Sensu processes to include `/etc/sensu/plugins`.
 As a result, executable scripts (e.g. plugins) located in `/etc/sensu/plugins` will be valid commands.
 This allows `command` attributes to use "relative paths" for Sensu plugin commands; <br><br>e.g.: `"command": "check-http.rb -u https://sensuapp.org"`_